-Williams & Connolly LLP has a longstanding, nationwide First Amendment and media law practice that covers not only issues of freedom of speech and of the press, but also issues of religious freedom.
-The firm has represented many of the major media, film and broadcasting companies, and it has been involved in many of the country’s major libel cases over the past forty years.
-The firm has also represented numerous churches, religious organizations and individuals in significant Free Exercise and Establishment Clause cases.
+For more than a generation, Williams & Connolly has been a go-to firm for the most important First Amendment and media cases.
+The firm has represented many of the major media, film, broadcasting, and technology companies, and it has been involved in many of the country’s major libel and copyright infringement cases over the past fifty years.

 Non-Media First Amendment Work

-Williams & Connolly represents individuals, universities, churches and other non-media organizations in litigation raising issues under the free speech and religion clauses of the First Amendment.
-Amtrak, the U.S. Postal Service and the Vietnam Veterans Memorial Committee have retained the firm to litigate or offer advice on the right of free speech in a public forum.
-Georgetown University, The Catholic University of America and other educational institutions have sought our representation and advice on issues of academic freedom, tenure, accreditation, recognition of student organizations and the relationship between religiously affiliated universities and the church.
+Williams & Connolly represents individuals, universities, churches and other non-media organizations in litigation arising under the free speech and religion clauses of the First Amendment.
+Amtrak, the U.S. Postal Service and the Vietnam Veterans Memorial Committee have retained the firm to litigate or advise on the right of free speech in a public forum.
+The University of Michigan, Georgetown University, The Catholic University of America and other educational institutions have sought our representation and advice on issues of academic freedom, tenure, accreditation, recognition of student organizations and the relationship between religiously affiliated universities and the church.

-Williams & Connolly has litigated cases presenting issues of religious freedom throughout the nation, and we have handled many of the leading Establishment Clause cases in the Supreme Court.
+The firm has litigated cases presenting issues of religious freedom throughout the nation, and has handled many of the landmark Establishment Clause cases in the Supreme Court.
 Among our many clients have been The United States Conference of Catholic Bishops, the Archdiocese of Washington, the Society of Jesus, the Presiding Bishop of the Episcopal Church, the Union of Orthodox Jewish Congregations, the Church of Jesus Christ of Latter-Day Saints, the United Methodist Church, the General Conference of Seventh Day Adventists and the Rocky Mountain Christian Church.

 Representative First Amendment and Media Matters